thierrymoudiki/thierrymoudiki.github.io/_posts/2023-04-02-nnetsauce-python-only.md

 ## About nnetsauce for R

 The R version is discontinued.
 Well, 'discontinued' until I finally wrap my head around it...
-If you're interested in using nnetsauce for R, everything happens in [this R script](https://github.com/Techtonique/nnetsauce/blob/master/R-package/R/zzz.R).
+If you're interested in solving this issue, and therefore, using nnetsauce for R, everything happens in [this R script](https://github.com/Techtonique/nnetsauce/blob/master/R-package/R/zzz.R).
+You can submit a pull request (and **star the repo** ;) )!